SanderRonde/board-power-driver/README.md

 # Arduino board power driver

 This repo contains the code for an arduino board driving a power switch.
+It works by creating a (sort of) websocket connection with a server and listening for changes in a certain key (identifying this board).
+If something changes, a pin's output value is changed.
+This pin is hooked up to a relay, which will pass through regular 230V power to the to-power device.

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.